Field Operations · District 1 Home Page

 To facilitate a safe and efficient motoring environment on state highways by:

-Lieutenant Blaine Gunkel is Assistant District Commander of the Thurston County enforcement detachments and motorcycle unit in District 1.
+Lieutenant Zach Elmore is Assistant District Commander of the Thurston County enforcement detachments in District 1.
 This patrol area encompasses the wildlife and wetlands of the Nisqually delta, the state capitol in Olympia, urban and rural communities throughout the county including Lacey, Tumwater, Yelm, Rainier, Tenino, Bucoda, Rochester, Grand Mound, and the lands of the Nisqually Tribe.
 There is a high volume of traffic from motorists traveling through the county on Interstate 5, visitors to the capitol and recreational travelers heading west to the ocean beaches.

 Lieutenant Keith Trowbridge is the Assistant District Commander of patrol officers and enforcement activity in East Pierce County of District 1, encompassing state routes that connect and are in the communities of Parkland, Spanaway, Eatonville, Elbe, Puyallup, Graham, Sumner, Orting, Bonney Lake, Buckley, South Prairie, Carbonado and Wilkeson.
 This area of Pierce County encompasses an urban and rural mix of around the state and interstate routes east of Interstate 5 and up to the boundaries of Mount Rainier National Park.

-Lieutenant Kristene O’Shannon is Assistant District Commander of patrol officers and enforcement activity on the interstate freeway system in District 1, in Pierce County, through Tacoma and Fife and State Route 16 over the Tacoma Narrows Bridges.
+Lieutenant Kristene O’Shannon is Assistant District Commander of patrol officers, motorcycle unit and enforcement activity on the interstate freeway system in District 1, in Pierce County, through Tacoma and Fife and State Route 16 over the Tacoma Narrows Bridges.
 The freeway system runs adjacent to Joint Base Lewis-McChord, the Tacoma Dome, and Port of Tacoma.Back to Top

 Headquarters & Communications: